-This guide will discuss everything you need to know about watering your ZZ plant.
+In this guide, we'll delve into the details of how often you should water your ZZ plant to promote its health and growth.
 We will cover how often to water your plant, the signs of overwatering and underwatering, and how to water ZZ plant properly.

 How often to water a ZZ plant?

 ZZ plants are known for their drought tolerance; however, they must be watered regularly to stay healthy.
 How often you water a Zamioculcas will depend on a few factors.

 The frequency of watering a ZZ plant depends on the size of the pot, the type of potting mix, the temperature, the humidity, and the climate you live in.